bessagroup/CRATE/docs/source/rst_doc_files/advanced_usage/interface_dns_solver.rst

 * **Step 3** - Choose a unique identifier :code:`id` for the new DNS multi-scale method;

-* **Step 4** - In :py:mod:`crate.clustering.rveelasticdatabase`, import and add the initialization of the new DNS multi-scale method in the :py:meth:`~crate.clustering.rveelasticdatabase.RVEElasticDatabase.compute_rve_response_database` method of class :py:class:`~crate.clustering.rveelasticdatabase.RVEElasticDatabase`:
+* **Step 4** - In :py:mod:`cratepy.clustering.rveelasticdatabase`, import and add the initialization of the new DNS multi-scale method in the :py:meth:`~cratepy.clustering.rveelasticdatabase.RVEElasticDatabase.compute_rve_response_database` method of class :py:class:`~cratepy.clustering.rveelasticdatabase.RVEElasticDatabase`:

     .. code-block:: python
        :emphasize-lines: 3, 13-14